mrahhal/Konsola/README.md

 * string, string array (-[param name])
 * int (-[param name])
 * bool (--[param name])
-* enums (-[param name])
+* enums, flag enums (-[param name])

-string arrays and flags enums can have multiple values seperated by a comma.
+string arrays and flag enums can have multiple values seperated by a comma.
-For example: "-fe linux,windows" where "fe" corresponds to a flags enum parameter.
+For example: `-fe linux,windows` where "fe" corresponds to a flags enum parameter.

 And it automatically detects and throws exceptions on command line errors.
+It also prints to an `IConsole` when generating help and error messages.

+A help message is automatically handled and printed when `--h` or `--help` is passed as an arg.

 #### A lot more stuff
-There's a lot more (nested commands, flag enums, context options, ...).
+There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, positional params [coming], ...).
 Check the unit tests project for more.